 Heiman played Linebacker in college, but I’m guessing the Packers will project him as a Fullback and Special Teams player.
 He’s got the physicality to play Fullback, but Green Bay has two pretty solid FB options in front of him.

 This doesn’t seem to be a great year for the Packers to get an immediate contributor out of the undrafted free agent pick-ups, but they should make things interesting in the preseason and perhaps get a chance to contribute as the season goes on.
 The releases of Christine Michael and Don Jackson also open up two more roster spots, so we may see some names added to this list before Rookie Camp.
 I project that a few of these guys could be contributors in 2018, but Green Bay’s depth will prevent most from making an immediate impact.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig